- Why would dieting lead to weight gain?

 Mindful eating is about paying attention to signals of hunger and fullness.
 It’s all about finding out just when your body feels satisfied after eating – which should be an indication to stop.

 Of course, this is easier said than done – and this isn’t something which is going to change overnight.
-However it is worth practising as it is a powerful tool that will help you maintain optimal weight and enjoy food more while worrying about it less!
+However, it is worth practicing as it is a powerful tool that will help you maintain optimal weight and enjoy food more while worrying about it less!

 p style=”text-align: center”>Check Cafe Quill’s 6 dieting myths you should be careful about!